FederalTradeCommission/ftc-api-docs/README.md

 The current API version is **v0**, indicating that the API is under active development - some aspects of the API may change, such as the filter syntax used in requests or the structure of response data.

-Learn more about other FTC developer resources at https://www.ftc.gov/developer.
-The FTC also lists its API endpoints and public datasets on Data.gov at https://catalog.data.gov/organization/federal-trade-commission.

 Getting Started with the FTC API
 --------------------------------